MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

     **Key points:**

-    - Upon successful signin, `Connect-AzAccount` displays information about the default subscription.
+    - Upon successful sign in, `Connect-AzAccount` displays information about the default subscription.
     - Make note of the `TenantId` as it's needed to use the service principal.

 1. To confirm the current Azure subscription, run [Get-AzContext](/powershell/module/az.accounts/get-azcontext).